-115. Nonconforming Structure or Use.
+114. Nonconforming Structure or Use.
 A lawfully existing structure or use at the time these Regulations or any amendments thereto became effective which does not conform to the requirements of the zone in which it is located.

-116. Nursing Homes or Convalescent Homes.
+115. Nursing Homes or Convalescent Homes.
 An institution or agency licensed by the State for the reception, board, care, or treatment of three or more unrelated individuals, but not including facilities for the care and treatment of mental illness, alcoholism or narcotics.

-117. Outdoor Storage.
-The storage of goods and materials outside of any building or structure when specifically permitted by these regulations, but not including storage of a temporary or emergency nature or of new or used goods and materials on display for sale except when such display is permitted.
+116. Outdoor Storage.
+The storage of goods and materials outside of any building or structure when specifically permitted by these regulations, but not including storage of a temporary or emergency nature or of new or used goods and materials on display for sale for more than sixty (60) days except when such display is permitted.
 Such storage does not permit the storing or parking of motor vehicles including recreational vehicles or utility trailers for sale at any location in any residential district.

-118. Parcel.
+117. Parcel.
 All contiguous lands (including lots and parts of lots) held in one (1) ownership.